-There is a reporting tool for GATE processing resources.
+This is a reporting tool for GATE processing resources.
 It reports the total time taken by processing resources and the time taken for each document to be processed by an application of type corpus pipeline.

 GATE use log4j, a logging system, to write profiling informations in a file.
 The GATE profiling reporting tool uses the file generated by log4j and produces a report on the processing resources.
 It profiles JAPE grammars at the rule level, enabling the user precisely identify the performance bottlenecks.
-It also produces a report on the time taken to process each document.
+It also produces a report on the time taken to process each document to find problematic documents.